IvanMathy/CU40045-UW1J/README.md

 ## Unsupported functions

 - Reading from the top half should work fine, bottom half most likely does not.
 I have not tested reading at all so it might need some work.

+## How it works

+This display contains two different driver modules, which means it behaves the same as two separate displays that just so happen to share the same data pins.
+The enable pins are separate (noted as `E1` and `E2` in the spec), allowing us to target the modules individually by only raising/lowering the correct pin (or both, if we want the same behavior at once).